buildingblocs/site/content/events/june.md

  - question: Why should I sign up?
 Is it free?
    answer: It's a free, fun and easy way to learn new skills about AI and computing!
 What more could you ask for?
  - question: What if something pops up and I can't make it?
-   answer: Email us at hello@buildingblocs.sg or approach us on Discord in any appropriate channels and we will update your signup status accordingly.
+   answer: Please indicate that you are not coming via the lu.ma interface.
  - question: What is a "hackathon"?
 Is it compulsory?
    answer: A hackathon is a competition where you'll have to work in teams to create an application based on a theme provided.
 It's a great way to practice your skills, and as such it is compulsory for all participants.
  - question: What are the prizes?
 When will I get them?
-   answer: We can't divulge any information about the prizes, but they will be given out during after the finals, on Friday, 7th June!
+   answer: We can't divulge any information about the prizes, but they will be given out after the finals, on Friday, 7th June!
  - question: How will the hackathon groups be allocated?
 Can I choose my teammates?
    answer: For this hackathon, we will be allocating the groups for you.
 However, if you (mutually) indicate someone you'll like to work with, we'll take that into consideration.
-Any other empty slots will be filled taking into account your school and age.
+Any other empty slots will be filled randomly, taking into account your age.
 ---
 ::::
 :::